particle-iot/docs/src/content/quickstart/argon.md

 {{box op="start" cssClass="boxed warningBox"}}
 **NOTES:**</br>
 1.)
 If you have already set up your Argon, skip to Step #2.<br /><br />
 2.)
-During set up you may skip setting up a Particle Mesh network and use the Xenon in a standalone mode.
+During set up you may skip setting up a Particle Mesh network and use the Argon in a standalone mode.